sethmott/r-server-loan-credit-risk/data-scientist.md

 For feature engineering, we want to design new features:

 * Categorical versions of all the numeric variables.
 This is done for interpretability and is a standard practice in the Credit Score industry.
-* `isBad`: the label, specifying whether the loan has been charged off or has defaulted (`isBad` = 1) or if it is in good standing (`isBad` = 0), based on `loanStatus`.
+* `isBad`: the label, specifying whether the loan has defaulted (`isBad` = 1) or if it is in good standing (`isBad` = 0), based on `loanStatus`.

 This is done by following these steps:

-1. Create the label `isBad` with `rxDataStep` function into the table `Merged_Labeled`.
+1. Create the label `isBad` in the table `Merged_Labeled` with `rxDataStep` function.

 2. Split the data set into a training and a testing set.
 This is done by selecting randomly 70% of `loanId` to be part of the training set.
 In order to ensure repeatability, `loanId` values are mapped to integers through a hash function, with the mapping and `loanId` written to the `Hash_Id` SQL table.
-The splitting is performed prior to feature engineering instead of in the training step because the feature engineering creates bins based on conditional inference trees that should be built only on the training set.
-If the bins were computed with the whole data set, the evaluation step would be rigged.
+The splitting is performed prior to feature engineering because the feature engineering step creates bins based on conditional inference trees that should be built only on the training set.
+If the bins were computed with the whole data set the evaluation step would be rigged.

 3. Compute the bins that will be used to create the categorical variables.
-It uses the CRAN R package `smbinning` that builds a conditional inference tree on the training set (to which we append the binary label isBad) in order to get the optimal bins to be used for the numeric variables we want to bucketize.
-Because some of the numeric variables have too few unique values, or because the binning function did not return significant splits, we decided to manually specify default bins in case smbinning does not return the splits.
+It uses the CRAN R package `smbinning` that builds a conditional inference tree on the training set (to which we append the binary label isBad) in order to get the optimal bins to be used for the numeric variables we want to bin.
+Because some of the numeric variables have too few unique values, or because the binning function did not return significant splits, we manually specify default bins in case smbinning does not return the splits.
 These default bins have been determined through an analysis of the data or through running `smbinning` on a larger data set.

 The bins computation is optimized by running `smbinning` in parallel across the different cores of the server, through the use of `rxExec` function applied in a Local Parallel (`localpar`) compute context.
-The `rxElemArg` argument it takes is used to specify the list of variables (here the numeric variables names) we want to apply smbinning on.
+The `rxElemArg` argument it takes is used to specify the list of variables (here the numeric variables names) we want to apply `smbinning` on.
 They are saved to SQL in case you want to run a production stage with SQL after running a development stage in R.

-4. Bucketize the variables based on the computed/specified bins with the function `bucketize`, wrapped into an `rxDataStep` function.
+4. Bin the variables based on the computed/specified bins with the function `bucketize`, wrapped into an `rxDataStep` function.
 The final output is written into the SQL table `Merged_Features`.

 ### Input: